 Various immune escape mechanisms may exist in PTC with BRAF mutation.
-To understand the pathological significance of above tsMHCII suppression event, we investigated the interaction between tumor cells with peripheral blood leukocytes (PBL) in the in vitro cytotoxicity assays.
-Pre-treatment with BRAF inhibitor significantly enhanced the elimination effect of PBL on BCPAP and K1 cells, but suppression of CIITA achieved through siRNA transduction restored the elimination (Fig. 4A-C).
-As the master target of CIITA, change of tsMHCII could explain the immune response change of Tcells.
-To further confirm, we investigated the interaction between tumor cells with CD4+ Tcells and took INF-γ as an indicator of Tcell activation.
-In the co-culture system, normal PTC cells induced secretion of INF-γ by Tcells to certain levels.
-Pre-treatment with BRAF inhibitor significantly enhanced the production of INF-γ, while co-existence of CIITA siRNA restored INF-γ secretion (Fig. 4D).
-In the overexpression system, induction of BRAFV600E by doxycycline suppressed the elimination effect of PBL and decreased the recognition of CD4+ Tcell (Fig. 4E-F).
-These results suggested that BRAF-MAPK activation associated tsMHCII repression may assist the immune escape of tumor cells, and treatment with BRAF inhibitor could be an option to restore the immune recognition.
+To understand the pathological significance of tsMHCII suppression via BRAFV600E, we investigated the interactions between tumor cells and peripheral blood leukocytes (PBL) with a series of in vitro cytotoxicity assays targeting various signaling molecules involved in tsMCHII regulation.
+Pre-treatment with BRAF inhibitor PLX4032 significantly enhanced the elimination effect of PBL on BCPAP and K1 cells while suppression of CIITA expression via siRNA restored the elimination response; knockdown of CIITA expression with corresponding BRAF inhibition did not rescue the elimination response indicating that BRAF mutation and CIITA regulate immune cell activity through a common pathway (Fig. 4A-C).
+As a major target of CIITA regulation, changes in tsMHCII expression could modulate the immune response of T-cells.
+To examine this possibility further, we investigated the interaction between tumor cells with CD4+ T-cells and used protein expression levels of INF-γ as an indicator of T-cell activation, as normal PTC cells induce secretion of INF-γ by T-cells in co-culture.
+Pre-treatment of PTC cells with BRAF inhibitor significantly enhanced the production of INF-γ while co-treatment of PTC with CIITA siRNA and BRAF inhibitor prevented INF-γ secretion (Fig. 4D).
+In a BRAFV600E overexpression system, DOX-induction of BRAFV600E in TPC1 cells suppressed the elimination effect of PBL and decreased PTC cell recognition by CD4+ T-cells (Fig. 4E-F).
+These results suggest that BRAF-MAPK activation and downstream tsMHCII repression in PTC may assist in immune escape, and treatment of PTC with BRAF inhibitor may restore immune recognition.

 Clinical tsMHCII expression correlated with superior PTC prognosis

-Distribution of different kinds of immune cells within tumor environment is closely related to tumor growth and progression, so we wondered what the clinical significance it would be to have different levels of tsMHCII.
-In the IHC staining of clinical specimens, we found that there were more CD4+ Tcell inﬁltration in samples with high tsMHCII expression, which is consistent with the immune attraction function of tsMHCII (p=0.019, Fig. 4G and Table S1).
-Correspondingly PTCs with high tsMHCII expression were associated with lower T stage, N stage, TNM stage and recurrent rate (P=0.001, P=0.003, P=0.003 and P<0.001, respectively, Table S1).
-In Kaplan-Meier analyses, patients with positive staining of tsMHCII had longer DSS (disease-specific survival) and OS (overall survival) than those with negative staining (Fig. 4H).
-After adjusting for age, gender, TNM stage, multifocality, BRAF mutation status, and CD4+ Tcell infiltration, Cox regression analysis showed that tsMHCII (positive vs. negative) was correlated with DSS (P=0.038, hazard ratio=0.205, 95% CI: 0.046 – 0.917) and OS (P=0.024, hazard ratio=0.240, 95% CI: 0.070–0.827) (Table S2).
-Clinical and pathologic data are summarized in Table S4.
+Since the distribution and diversity of immune cell types within the tumor environment is closely related to tumor growth and progression, we further evaluated the clinical significance of differing levels of tsMHCII expression on PTC prognosis.
+IHC staining of clinical specimens revealed a greater degree of CD4+ T-cell inﬁltration in samples with high tsMHCII expression compared to PTC samples with low tsMHCII expression, which is consistent with the immune cell homing function of tsMHCII (p=0.019, Fig. 4G and Table S1).
+Correspondingly, PTCs with high tsMHCII expression were associated with lower T stage, N stage, TNM stage, and recurrent rate (P=0.001, P=0.003, P=0.003 and P<0.001, respectively, Table S1) compared to samples with low tsMHCII expression.
+Kaplan-Meier analyses of patient samples by IHC staining indicated that patients with positive staining of tsMHCII had longer DSS (disease-specific survival) and OS (overall survival) than those with negative staining (Fig. 4H).
+After adjusting for age, gender, TNM stage, multifocality, BRAF mutation status, and CD4+ T-cell infiltration, Cox regression analysis showed that tsMHCII expression (positive versus negative) correlated with DSS (p=0.038, hazard ratio (HR) =0.205, 95% confidence interval (CI): 0.046 – 0.917) and OS (p=0.024, HR=0.240, 95% CI: 0.070–0.827) (Table S2).
+Clinical and pathological data are summarized in Table S4.